-- squeue to examine the job queue - Flag - me is an alias for list of your jobs - Flag --start shows the current estimate for the start time of your job - scancel <jobID> will cancel the job with the given jobID. - sstat -j <job> will show information about the running job with given jobID. - Real-time information gathered from the resource manager component of Slurm - See later in this presentation - sacct -j <jobID> will show information about any job, also when finished - Information from the Slurm accounting database, so with some delay - See later in this presentation
+- squeue to examine the job queue - Flag - me shows your jobs only - Flag --start shows the current estimate for the start time of your job - scancel <jobID> will cancel the job with the given jobID. - sstat -j < job> will show information about the running job with given jobID. - Real-time information gathered from the resource manager component of Slurm - See at the end of this presentation - sacct -j <jobID> will show information about any job, also when finished - Information from the Slurm accounting database, so with some delay - See at the end of this presentation